BirdBrainTechnologies/BirdBlox-FinchBlox-JS-Frontend/README.md

 a command when the relevant output for that command has the same value in both states.
 Otherwise, the command waits in a queue.
 More detail can be found in the backend code.

+All robot commands should return an error response code if the specified device is not connected.

 #### /robot/stopAll

     Request format: